nbarbettini/little-aspnetcore-book/chapters/your-first-application/create-aspnetcore-project.md

 * The **Models**, **Views**, and **Controllers** directories contain the components of the Model-View-Controller (MVC) architecture.
 You'll explore all three in the next chapter.

 * The **wwwroot** directory contains static assets like CSS, JavaScript, and image files.
-By default, the bower tool is used to manage CSS and JavaScript packages, but you can use whatever package manager you prefer (npm and yarn are popular choices).
 Files in `wwwroot` will be served as static content, and can be bundled and minified automatically.

 * The **appsettings.json** file contains configuration settings ASP.NET Core will load on startup.
 You can use this to store database connection strings or other things that you don't want to hard-code.